 - Encouraging fellow Ontarians to create pollinator habitat and plant native species;

-- Raising awareness on the plight of Ontario’s pollinators through media, social media, events and gatherings.
+- Raising awareness about the plight of Ontario’s pollinators through media, social media, events and gatherings.

 Thanks to the leadership of the Ontario Nature Youth Council, Bee Cities and Bee Schools are being created in communities all over Ontario.